EvanRaeder/image_files/README.md

 Simply drag and drop the file you want to encode or the directory you want to decode.

-### Drag And Drop

-Simply drag and drop the file you want to encode or the directory you want to decode.

 ![Drag and Drop GIF](https://raw.githubusercontent.com/EvanRaeder/image_files/main/assets/dandd.gif)

 ### Command-Line Interface